aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 We can do a similar inspection for the other data file `/data/n24l2/files/n24l2_ef_no0005`, this shows that this file ends at 2024y144d12h47m13.000s.

-Looking a vdif files using this tool also shows the exact data format.
-On this case there is only a single VDIF thread (`thread_id = 0`), containing 8 channels per frame (`nchan = 8`), matching what is in the `$THREADS` section of the vex file.
+Looking at vdif files using this tool is also a way to find out what the exact data format was.
+In this case there is only a single VDIF thread (`thread_id = 0`), containing 8 channels per frame (`nchan = 8`), matching what is in the `$THREADS` section of the vex file.
 VDIF frames can also be marked as invalid, in that case `invalid = 1`.
 Invalid frames are flagged by the correlator and their data replaced with zeros.